eclipse-edc/Connector/docs/developer/data-plane-signaling/data-plane-signaling-mapping.md

 access control.
 (In PUSH scenarios, the consumer data plane may use authorization, however).

 Further, token creation is dispatched based on the _destination type_, as the format does not exist as a concept in the data plane.
-If multiple formats are are mapped to the same destination type (and thus: transmission stack), but should have different auth token schemes and authorization mechanisms, _separate data planes are needed_.
+If multiple formats are mapped to the same destination type (and thus: transmission stack), but should have different auth token schemes and authorization mechanisms, _separate data planes are needed_.

 The `FlowType` will replace the `transferType` field on the `DataFlowStartMessage`.
 If the `flowType==PUSH` the